Therapy for OCD and intrusive thoughts, focusing on how doubt develops and why it feels so convincing.

-Inference-Based Cognitive Behavioural Therapy (I-CBT) is a specialist approach for OCD that focuses on how intrusive thoughts develop and why they feel so real.
+I-CBT is a specialist therapy for OCD that focuses on how doubt is created in the mind, rather than trying to challenge or argue with the thoughts themselves.
 Unlike traditional CBT, it helps you understand how obsessional doubt takes hold, even without clear triggers, and how to step back from imagined threats.
-It is effective for harm OCD, relationship OCD, and moral or sexual intrusive thoughts, and is offered online across the UK.
+It is effective for harm OCD, relationship OCD, and moral or sexual intrusive thoughts.
+Based in Leicester, we work with clients across Leicestershire and nationally online.

 I-CBT was developed specifically to treat OCD and has the strongest evidence base in this area.
 It is particularly effective for OCD themes that feel very thought-based, including harm OCD, relationship OCD, moral OCD, sexual intrusive thoughts, and existential or identity-based fears.
 It can also be helpful for health anxiety and other conditions where doubt and uncertainty drive the problem.
 If intrusive thoughts feel convincing in the absence of any real evidence, I-CBT is worth exploring.